ZSHYC/WASB-SBDT-FPFilter/README_en.md

-# WASB-SBDT — Widely Applicable Strong Baseline for Sports Ball Detection and Tracking (English)
+# WASB-SBDT-FPFilter — Widely Applicable Strong Baseline for Sports Ball Detection and Tracking (English)

 Repository for the paper: **[Widely Applicable Strong Baseline for Sports Ball Detection and Tracking](https://arxiv.org/abs/2311.05237)**